extism/docs/docs/quickstart/host-quickstart.md

 npm install @extism/extism --save
 ```

-### Require the library and load a plug-in

-Let's now run a plug-in from inside of [node.js](https://nodejs.org/en/).

 :::note Supported Runtimes
-This library is also compatible with [Browsers, Deno, and Bun](https://github.com/extism/js-sdk#compatibility).
+This library is also compatible with [Browsers, Deno, and Bun](https://github.com/extism/js-sdk#compatibility)
+but this guide will assume we're running in node.js.
 :::

+### Require the library and load a plug-in

 We suggest you copy paste the following code here into a node.js shell: